Skip to main content

 A.R.S. § 14-2606(B)

 This protection recognizes that the person who wrote the will did not voluntarily choose to sell the property.
 The sale was made on their behalf because they could no longer manage their own affairs.
-The law treats the beneficiary as though the gift still exists, converting it from a specific property gift into a cash equivalent.
-This protection ends, however, if the person regains capacity and survives for at least one year after a court confirms the capacity has been restored.
+The law treats the beneficiary as though the gift still exists.
+It converts the specific bequest from a property gift into a cash equivalent.
+This protection ends if the person regains capacity and survives for at least one year after a court confirms the capacity has been restored.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.